 Here’s a sample quote for a 60-year-old wanting to buy a $250,000 30-year term policy.
 Yes, even a 60-year-old can buy a 30-year term policy!

 Are you over the age of 60 and in need of a term life policy?
 Let us help!
-We work with all the top life insurance companies in the industry today.
+We work with all the best life insurance companies in the industry today.
 We specialize in getting life insurance policies for anyone looking for life insurance who is over 50.
 This allows us to know that age group and their specific needs.
 While we have complete guides for life insurance by age, we have specific information on this site for people who are:

 Because every insurance company is different, you could get drastically different rates depending on which company to get the quotes from.
 Some insurance companies specialize in insuring applicants over the age of 60, while other companies are automatically going to decline you for insurance coverage.

 Most people over the age of 60 assume that they no longer need a life insurance plan, but your age doesn’t determine your life insurance needs.
 Don’t assume just because you’re getting close to retirement means you don’t need insurance.

 Now you need to calculate your insurance needs, because you’re in a later stage of life, your needs are very different from other applicants.
 First, look at is any debts that you would leave behind.
 You may not have a lot of debt, which means that you can consider getting a smaller life insurance plan.

 Another factor that you should look at is if anyone currently relies on your salary to pay for basic expenses.
 If you’re in a stage of life where nobody relies on your paycheck, you can get a much smaller insurance plan.